Rhexis/Rhexia/README.md

 # Rhexia (Rhex-I-A)

+Rhexis is the interpreter for the language RIA, pronounced aria.

-Rhexia or Rhex Intelligence Artificielle, is a interpreted language written in C#.
+RIA stands for Rhexis Intelligence Artificielle, is a interpreted language written in C#.

 Code Sample:
 ```